 JobConf is typically used to specify the Mapper, combiner (if any), Partitioner, Reducer, InputFormat and OutputFormat implementations.
-JobConf also indicates the set of input files (setInputPath(Path)/addInputPath(Path)) and where the output files should be written (setOutputPath(Path)).
+JobConf also indicates the set of input files (setInputPaths(JobConf, Path...) /addInputPath(JobConf, Path)) and (setInputPaths(JobConf, String) /addInputPaths(JobConf, String)) and where the output files should be written (setOutputPath(Path)).

-Optionally, JobConf is used to specify other advanced facets of the job such as the Comparator to be used, files to be put in the DistributedCache, whether intermediate and/or job outputs are to be compressed (and how), debugging via user-provided scripts (setMapDebugScript(String)/setReduceDebugScript(String)), whether job tasks can be executed in a speculative manner (setMapSpeculativeExecution(boolean))/(setReduceSpeculativeExecution(boolean)), maximum number of attempts per task (setMaxMapAttempts(int)/setMaxReduceAttempts(int)), percentage of tasks failure which can be tolerated by the job
+Optionally, JobConf is used to specify other advanced facets of the job such as the Comparator to be used, files to be put in the DistributedCache, whether intermediate and/or job outputs are to be compressed (and how), debugging via user-provided scripts (setMapDebugScript(String)/setReduceDebugScript(String)), whether job tasks can be executed in a speculative manner

+(setMapSpeculativeExecution(boolean))/(setReduceSpeculativeExecution(boolean)), maximum number of attempts per task

+(setMaxMapAttempts(int)/setMaxReduceAttempts(int)), percentage of tasks failure which can be tolerated by the job